v-bible/nlp/README.md

     `http://localhost:8080`.
   - `LABEL_STUDIO_LEGACY_TOKEN`: Legacy token for Label Studio API.
 You can generate it in the Label Studio settings page.
+  - `LABEL_STUDIO_PROJECT_TITLE`: Title of the Label Studio project.
+This is used to import and export NER tasks, in `src/ner-processing/import-ner-task.ts` and `src/ner-processing/export-ner-task.ts` scripts.

 > [!NOTE]
 > These environments only required for `ner-processing` scripts to connect to